sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 * **Step 2**: A starting population is created -Initial population.

 * **Step 3**: These individuals are evaluated in the **evaluation function or *fitness***.
 The output of this function will determine whether the individual is accurate for the given problem or not.
 In the proposed technique, the **binary strings are converted into quantum circuits** which will act as feature maps into QSVM.
-Firstly, the classifier is fitted with training set and then we make predictions over test set (data not previously seen by the model) **-seeking generalization power-**, getting the objetive of the fitness function.
+Firstly, the classifier is fitted with training set and then we make predictions over test set (data not previously seen by the model) **-seeking generalization power-**, getting the objective of the fitness function.
 At the same time, we calculate the number of gates penalizing doubly the entangling operators due to a higher computational cost.
 We calculate a metric -Weight Control- in order to find a **balance between both metrics**, the accuracy and the reduction of number of gates.
-It is important since a high weight on the reducing circuit size objetive can lead less accuracy because of information loss.
+It is important since a high weight on the reducing circuit size objective can lead less accuracy because of information loss.

 <p align="center">
     <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/Images/Wcontrol.png" width="400" height="30">